Geethen/geeforec.github.io/content/post/practical-4.md

 ![](/images/prac4_f3b.png)
 **Figure 4:** Steps to publish interactive map online.
 Use URL to access.

-And voilà!
-Your first GEE App!
+**And voilà!
+Your first GEE App!**

 ![](/images/prac4_f4_new.png)
 **Figure 5:** Steps to publish interactive map online.
 Use URL to access.
 ***

-**Relationship between annual rainfall and vegetation 'greenness'** Combine the calculation of annual max rainfall with annual maximum EVI for Costa Rica for the same period, 2000 to 2019.
-Then convert the list that is returned, back to an ImageCollection, including a `flatten()` command as follows:
+**Relationship between annual rainfall and vegetation 'greenness'** Taking things even further, we could also combine the calculation of annual max rainfall with annual maximum EVI for Costa Rica for the same period, 2000 to 2019, to see what the relationship between the two might be (what do you think we'll see?).
 ```js
 var annualRainEVI_list =  years.map(function(y){
   var evi_year = eviAll.filter(ee.Filter.calendarRange(y, y, 'year'))